Homeschool Support Program

 Program Description

 Parents will be responsible for submitting letters of "intent to homeschool" to the state/superintendent before September 1st and then submitting progress or assessment before September 1st of the next school year.
 Maine requires a record of 175 days of attendance.
-Ready Set Go Outside will provide at least 2 hours of lessons per day of attendance and will work with families to tailor each child’s experience.
-Each child will be provided with a binder to manage goals and record progress information throughout the school year.
-Ready Set Go Outside will provide documentation of learning activities and/or progress to be kept in the binder.
-Parents can use this binder to submit proof of progress to a certified teacher or may opt to submit an assessment test.
-The Maine state learning results for each child's grade will be included in the binder for guidance but may not be strictly followed depending on the child's educational background.
+Ready Set Go Outside will provide at least 2 hours of lessons per day of attendance and will work with families to tailor each child’s experience. .
+Ready Set Go Outside will provide documentation of learning activities in the form of paperwork and photo evidence.
+Parents can use this information to submit proof of progress to a certified teacher or may opt to submit an assessment test.
+The Maine state learning results for each child's grade can be found at the state of Maine Department of Education website.

 Marisa Tobey will be the lead teacher for this program.
 Please see the about page for information about Marisa's qualifications.